These NYFW Beauty Looks Might Be Better Than the Runway Glam

 Side Parts

-Side parts are clearly having a resurgence.
+Middle parts aren't going anywhere (they're still a staple), but it's impossible to ignore the fact that side parts are having a resurgence.
 Not only did they make their presence known at both Proenza and Jason Wu—the early aughts hairstyle was also on NYFW attendees.
+Often, the looks was styled with an excess of hair gel to create a wet look.

 Extra-Long Braids